jg-digital-media/learning_companion_app/readme.md

 + At the moment I'm at the Wireframe stage of the app.
 This will be followed by developing the building the HTML/PHP - the markup before prototyping with CSS and JavaScript.

+### `17-10-2025`

-+ `17-10-2025` - Finished the wireframe and build the markup and styling for the homepage along with configuration variables - which will help me when finalising the final fonts; colours and other things.
++ Finished the wireframe and build the markup and styling for the homepage along with configuration variables - which will help me when finalising the final fonts; colours and other things.
 I've added template files for each page type in the prototype.
 Evemtually these will be replaced as PHP Templates.

+### `20-10-2025`

-+ `20-10-2025` - I've added a rudimentary navigation menu to one of the page templates that toggles visibility at the click of a button.
++  I've added a rudimentary navigation menu to one of the page templates that toggles visibility at the click of a button.
 As it stands, it's functionally there, but the fade effect isn't quite transitioning correctly, where we've got a delay in the child elements fading out.
 It's been logged as a visual bug.

+### `21-10-2025`

++ Once I got the mobile menu working, there were 2 main things I wanted to concentrate on.
+First, there are 2 distinct page designs.
+The homepage, the progress checklist page, which needed some attention and some colour, making sure there was distinct selectors between the 2 designs - meaning one change never overrides another on either page.

++ By the end of the day, I got as far as recreating the UI as far as the wireframe goes, with the hamburger menu and search bar side by side.
+Which was ably placed using Flexbox.
+It feels like I got a lot sorted out and barely anything sorted out at the same time.
+The question is, do I carry on with the same approach for the rest of the UI or meticulously sort out the CSS before moving on?

++ I think I'll build the rest of the markup as that will help me make better decisions about selectors in my CSS.

 [Back to Top](#learning-companion-app)